Frequently Asked Questions

 LASIK is also known as the flap-and-zap method.
 During LASIK, a cut is made across the cornea such that a flap is created.
 The flap is then lifted, and laser correction will be applied to the underlying cornea tissue.
 After which, the flap is closed back without any form of stitches.

-Epi-LASIK (Epi is short for epithelium), on the other hand, is an advanced surface ablation where no cut is made to the cornea.
-During Epi-LASIK, the uppermost surface layer of cells – also known as the epithelium layer – is removed.
-Laser correction is then applied to the underlying cornea.
+On the other hand, in SafeSight TransPRK, there’s no cut is made to the cornea.
+The uppermost surface layer of cells – also known as the epithelium layer – is removed using excimer laser.
+The same excimer laser is then applied to the underlying cornea.
 As the epithelium cells have regenerative properties, these cells will grow back on its own in 3-5 days.
-In this way, corneal tissue loss and nerve damage can be better preserved.
+In this way, corneal tissue loss and nerve damage can be effectively preserved.

 - You do not want to cut a cornea flap.